-If your power convertible top does not operate in the Auto Opening/Closing mode (automatically opening/closing to the one-quarter open and three-quarter open comfort stops), or if the trunk lid does not open - the following relearn procedure may be necessary.
+If your power convertible top does not operate in the Auto Opening/Closing mode (automatically opening/ closing to the one-quarter open and three-quarter open comfort stops), or if the remote keyless power top function is inoperable, or if the trunk lid does not open - the following relearn procedure may be necessary.

-- 1. Confirm that the door/trunk lid are closed. - 2.
-Begin with the top in the fully closed position (using manual mode). - 3.
+1. Confirm that the door/trunk lid are closed.

+- 2. Begin with the top in the fully closed position (using manual mode). - 3.
 Hold the OPEN button to move the top to the fully open position. - 4.
 CONTINUE to hold the OPEN button for an additional three seconds. - 5.
-Release the OPEN button.

-- 6. Hold the CLOSED button to move the top to the fully closed position. - 7.
+Release the OPEN button. - 6.
+Hold the CLOSED button to move the top to the fully closed position. - 7.
 CONTINUE to hold the CLOSED button until the top begins to cycle fully open, then release the CLOSED button.